Stephen Garrett (producer): Biography

-In collaboration with the Ink Factory, Garrett has been lead executive producer on The Night Manager (2016), a mini-series for the AMC TV channel and the BBC based on the eponymous John le Carré novel, starring Hugh Laurie and Tom Hiddleston and directed by Susanne Bier.
-In 2016, Garrett launched a new production company, Character Seven.
-The Night Manager is Character Seven's first production.
+In collaboration with the Ink Factory, through Character 7, Garrett was lead executive producer on The Night Manager (2016), a mini-series for AMC and the BBC based on the eponymous John le Carré novel.
+The series starred Hugh Laurie and Tom Hiddleston and was directed by Susanne Bier.
+In 2016, Garrett launched a new production company, Character Seven, with a focus on bringing new talent to the screen.
+The Night Manager was its first production.

+Since then, Garrett has been the executive producer on series including The Undoing (for HBO), Culprits (for Disney+), The Rook for (Starz and Lionsgate), and a forthcoming second instalment of The Night Manager (for the BBC and Amazon Prime Video).
+The first series won three Golden Globes and was nominated for twelve Emmys.

-Outside of production Garrett is Deputy Chair of the British Screen Advisory Council and is on the Development Board of the London Film School.
+Outside of production, Garrett is a member of the British Screen Forum and previously sat on the Development Board of the London Film School.
 In 2010, he was News International Visiting Professor of Broadcast Media at Oxford University, where he gave a series of lectures on creativity, business and the future of storytelling.

-He also sponsors the Verity Bargate Award for new writing in theatre.
+In theatre, Garrett is a founder investor and director of the production company Scenario Two, and sponsors and chairs the judging panel for the Verity Bargate Award for new writing, in partnership with Soho Theatre.
+Through Character 7, he also sponsors the Royal Court's Open Submissions Festival for new playwrights.